|

 nicest hut on the post.
 All we lack are some curtains for the

-and we hope to have them
+windows and we hope to have them

 soon.